connortarpey/google-cybersecurity-cert-changing-linux-file-permissions/README.md

-# Changing File permissions in Linux
+# Changing File Permissions in Linux

 As a cybersecurity analyst working on the Google Cybersecurity Professional Certificate, one of the projects I was tasked with was to update file permissions for certain files and directories in a mock organization.